 Navigating the Rules of Accessibility

 There is currently a sea of information about accessibility to be found online and among accessibility professionals.
 Acronyms and numbers such as ADA, 508, and WCAG are tossed around like so much shiny, slippery fish.
-But what do these mean?
+But what do these accessibility legislation terms mean?
 What do you need to know?

 ADA (Americans with Disabilities Act)

 The ADA was signed into law in 1990.
+It is the single most important piece of accessibility legislation in the US today.
 It requires that governments, businesses, and nonprofit services providers make accommodations for the disabled public to access the same services as the able-bodied.

 However, not all US businesses are bound by the ADA.
 Just like issues in the built environment (i.e wheelchair ramps), the law does not apply to employers with fewer than 15 employees and employers are not required to provide accommodation if it would impose an “undue hardship” on the business.